syncfusion-content/flutter-docs/Flutter/datagrid/autofit-columns.md

 # Autofit Columns in Flutter DataGrid

 SfDataGrid allows to set the column widths based on certain logic using `SfDataGrid.columnWidthMode` or `GridColumn.columnWidthMode` property.
-Below is the list of predefined column sizing options available.
+Below are the list of predefined column sizing options available.

 | Mode                      | Description                                         |
 |---------------------------|-----------------------------------------------------|